Best Running Shoes Under $100 in 2026: 8 Budget Picks

 Brooks Ghost 16 running shoe

-The Brooks Ghost 16 is the safest pick in this guide because it does a lot of things well without asking much from the runner.
+The Brooks Ghost 16 is the safest premium sale pick in this guide because it does a lot of things well without asking much from the runner.
 The heel is cushioned, the upper feels secure, and the 12mm drop works well for runners who land on their heel or are coming from older traditional trainers.

 The main warning is that the Ghost 16 is neutral.
 If your foot rolls inward a lot, compare it with the overpronation shoe guide before buying.
 If you need more protection because you are a bigger runner or your legs feel beat up after long runs, the heavy runner shoe guide is the better next click.